miraland-labs/metaplex-solarti-mpl-redrop/redrop/js/README.md

 # mpl-redrop

 This package contains the redrop contract SDK code.
-Derived and adapted from Metaplex foundation gumdrop
+Derived and adapted from Metaplex foundation redrop

 ## Developing